-The 2017/2018 Champions League season is officially underway.
-Manchester City vs. Napoli, Real Madrid vs. Tottenham, and Chelsea vs. Roma are just some of the exciting games in the upcoming Champions League group stage games, which kick off on 17 October.
+The 2017/2018 Champions League season is well underway.
+Bayern Munich vs. PSG, Chelsea vs. Atletico Madrid, and Real Madrid vs. Borussia Dortmund are just some of the exciting games as we wrap up the 2017-2018 Champions League group stage.
+These upcoming matches take place on 5 and 6 December.
 Let me show you how you can watch this week’s action – and all Champions League games – online!

 Watch Champions League Online: When Is It?

-This round (match #3) of the Champions League group stages begins on Tuesday 17 October and continues on Wednesday 18 October.
+This round (match #6) of the Champions League group stages begins on Tuesday 5 December and continues on Wednesday 6 December.
 This week’s games start at 18:45 UTC, which translates to a 14:45 EDT (Eastern Daylight Time) on the east coast of the US.
-The one exception will be FK Qarabag vs. Atletico Madrid, which starts at 16:00 UTC in Azerbaijan.
 Check out this week’s full UEFA Champions League (UCL) schedule below.

 How Can I Watch Champions League Online?

 There are a couple of ways you can watch Champions League games online.
 All of the streaming services I mention here involve some sort of subscription, so make sure you check your local TV listings to see if the games are being shown for free.

 With Fox owning rights to Champions League games in the US, FoxSoccerMatchPass is the best way to watch Champions League football online.
 The $19.99 a month price tag might be a bit high, but keep in mind that this will cover all 145 Champions League games, as well as all Bundesliga and Europa League games.

 FoxSoccerMatchPass also comes with a seven-day free trial, allowing you to stream a number of games for free!
 You’ll need to sign up using credit card details, but simply cancel your subscription before the seven days are up to avoid getting charged the $19.99.